OutSystems/docs-product/src/develop/ui/patterns/web/responsive/displayondevice.md

 # Display on Device

 You can use the Display on Device UI pattern to select what elements are displayed on which device types.
-With this pattern you can improve the way information is displayed on different devices - computers, tablets, and phones - by specifically specifying which elements show on each of them.
+With this pattern you can improve the way information is displayed on different devices - computers, tablets, and phones - by specifically specifying which elements display on each of them.

   ![](<images/displayondevice-1.png>)